logzio/logz-docs/_source/logzio_collections/_log-sources/heroku.md

 Replace `<<HEROKU-APP-NAME>>` with the name of the app in Heroku.

-You can add custom fields to each log message, allowing you to identify different Heroku apps and filter your data in Logz.io.
-To do this, add `&<<KEY>>=<<VALUE>>` to the end of the Logz.io URL.

 ##### Check Logz.io for your logs

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana) to confirm you're shipping logs.